 This is God speaking, before it ever happened.
 He said that He had decided to do this, that Abraham was going to be a father of many nations.

-V17 - As it is written, I have made you a father of many nations, before him whom he believed, even God, who quickens the dead, and calls those things which be not as though they were.
+Romans 4:17 As it is written, I have made you a father of many nations, in the presence of Him whom he believed—God, who gives life to the dead and calls those things which do not exist as though they did . . .

 God said that He was going to do this, and Abraham believed God, even though his and Sarah's bodies were in advanced years for childbearing.

 Romans 4:18-20 . . . who, contrary to hope, in hope believed, so that he might become the father of many nations, according to what was spoken, "So shall your descendants be."
 And not being weak in faith, he did not consider his own body already dead (since he was about a hundred years old), and the deadness of Sarah's womb.
 He did not waver at the promises of God through unbelief, but was strengthened in faith, giving glory to God, . . .

 Abraham knew God could do what He promised, and Abraham was content.

 Romans 4:21-25 . . . and being fully convinced that what He had promised He was also able to perform.
 And therefore "it was accounted to him for righteousness."
 Now it was not written for his sake alone that it was imputed to him, but also for us.
 It shall be imputed to us who believe in Him that raised up Jesus our Lord from the dead, who was delivered up for our offenses, and was raised for our justification.

 Now Abraham had been worked with by God, and Abraham knew that he was of great value to God, that God loved him and that God was going to be with him.
 Brethren, we had better realize that we are of great value to God as well.
 We may not think much of ourselves, but we are the pearl of great price that the merchant Jesus Christ gave His life for, that we might be redeemed.
 That should be great encouragement to us.